 The Tax Value Method achieves exactly the same result.
 However, rather than making the amount of depreciation a deduction, it reduces the tax value of the press by that amount.
-The decline in the press's tax value produces a net 'deduction' in the year you acquired it:7
+The Applying the net income formula, the decline in the press's tax value produces a net 'deduction' in the year you acquired it:10